g-ar/g-ar.github.io/posts/generating-music-with-sagemath-and-sonic-pi-examples/index.rst

 2 Sound of Cellular Automaton
 -----------------------------

-Using the idea of `mathematica code <https://stackoverflow.com/a/7592876>`_ using Cellular Automata, we modify the `Cellular Automata's interactive example <https://wiki.sagemath.org/interact/misc#Cellular_Automata>`_
+Using the idea of `mathematica code <https://stackoverflow.com/a/7592876>`_ using Cellular Automata, we modify the `Cellular Automata's interactive example <https://wiki.sagemath.org/interact/misc#Cellular_Automata>`_ (`Listen to CA <https://soundcloud.com/user-591836524/cellular-automata>`_: 61 iterations, Rule 90)

 .. code:: python
     :number-lines: 1